aboduo/live2d-x/README.md

 This is a opensource project for draw 2D to 3D
 Because the Live2D(a same feature software by Japanese) need pay, so has this.
 It's using in Cocos2D-X,test project is a quick-x project,editor creat for QT
+Now it's Mac only, if your platform is Win,configure the development environment please.
+You need Run project in proj.mac,then Quick-Cocos2d-X.